February 9, 2020

 When I started the day the sun was already up but it was cold, with a temperature of just 9C.
 I changed my bike to throw on my big touring bag and dressed warmly (while the bag is heavy and bulky, it allows me to carry extra clothes and shed clothes when the temperatures warm up).
 Luckily I put a light and reflective vest in my bag for night riding.
 The adventure took longer than I planned.

 As I started on my route I had the wind behind me, fresh legs and I was flying along with Juan’s great work on my bike.
 I also had new, very light, very strong carbon fibre wheels so I felt like a million bucks.
 After a few hours I did get a flat tire though.
 A very scenic place to get a flat tire, but still annoying.
-Having not used these wheels, I was lucky that the spare tube I had fit into the ‘deep’ wheels.
+Having not used these wheels, I was lucky that the spare tube I had, fit into these new ‘deep’ profile wheels.
 It was touch and go, but like usual my risk averse brain had carried the tools to make sure I wasn’t stuck 100km from nowhere without a solution.

 The landscape was punctuated by a very large tree and while I was changing my tube, three baby raccoons came out to cross the road.
 Upon seeing me, they reconsidered their fate and turned back.
 I didn’t get a picture of the raccoons but the imposing tree still made for a good photo.